Applies to: Scarlett (all generations), Clarett USB, Clarett Thunderbolt, Saffire

 Ensure the Default Input and Default Output are set to Scarlett 2i2 USB (or your specific interface) so it looks like the below screenshot.

-Click OK to close this dialog box.
+Click OK to close this dialogue box.
 Then click on Multitrack in the top left of the application to create a new Multitrack Project.

 Ensure the sample rate of the project is set to the same as the sample rate your interface is set to.